YGhobara/Biological-Age-Prediction/README.md

 # AI-Based Biological Age Prediction using Biomarkers

 ## Overview
 Biological age is often a more accurate indicator of an individual's health and aging process than chronological age.
-This project utilizes machine learning to predict biological age based on various biomarkers and lifestyle factors using data from the National Health and Nutrition Examination Survey (NHANES).
+This project utilizes machine learning to predict biological age based on various biomarkers and lifestyle factors using data (~9200 entries) from the National Health and Nutrition Examination Survey (NHANES).

 ## Dataset
 - **Source:** [NHANES](https://www.cdc.gov/nchs/nhanes/index.html)